If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Scrape: Use the back of a knife to scrape off as much of the hardened wax as possible.
+• Scrape the wax: Use the back of a butter knife or a spoon to chip off the hardened wax.
+Remove as much as you can manually.

 Beware